shinyorg/templates/README.md

 #### MAUI Shiny.NET App Project Template

+* Supports Visual Studio for Windows 2022 and Visual Studio for Mac 2022
 * Creates all the necessary permissions, boilerplate, & setup you'll need to get your .NET MAUI app up and running with Shiny & many other great community libraries
 * Easy setup and choice for push notifications
 	* Full Native